DiedrichsenLab/HierarchBayesParcel/README.md

-Fusion Framework
+HierarchBayesParcel: A Hierarchical Bayesian Brain Parcellation Framework for fusion of functional imaging datasets
 ====
 Diedrichsen Lab, Western University

-A generative modelling framework for individual brain organization across a number of different data.
+A Bayesian framework for individual brain organization across a number of different data.
 The Model is partitioned into a model that determines the probability of the spatial arrangement of regions in each subject s, $p(\mathbf{U}^{(s)};\theta_A)$ and the probability of observing a set of data at each given brain location.
 We introduce the Markov property that the observations are mutually